 How do I revert to an older version of a game on Steam?

 If you are interested in reverting to an older version of a game on Steam, then your best bet is to right-click on the game, then select Properties.
 From there, go to the Betas section and downgrade the game.
+In case you need a detailed guide, you can follow the entire article where we have enlisted all the steps.

 Is reselling Steam games illegal?

 At this moment in time, it is not possible to resell games bought on Steam, and that is because the license is not transferrable.
 However, if you wish to publish your own game on the platform, then go for it.
+No matter whether you want to resale it to friends or family, it is not possible as of today.